porcelijn/bbc-b/README.md

   construction)
 * Snoop `OSWRCH` and pipe output to terminal — allows us to see what's going on despite lack of video circuit emulation
+* Quick 'n' dirty `MODE 4` frame buffer to see what's going on (do proper video ULA and 6845 later)
 ## todo
 * Instruction execution puts PC increment in wrong place
 * No timing or cycle counting whatsoever